asiermarques/gatsby-theme-agora/README.md

 ### Using the template (recommended)

-You can use the  template repository with all the required configuration ready to be used.
+You can use the [template repository](https://github.com/asiermarques/gatsby-conferencer-site-template) of the demo site that is fully configured and ready to be used.

 ### Install the theme